-The faculty of the Design Department includes art historians, CAD specialists, designers, fiber artists, painters, and sculptors.
+The faculty of the Department of Fashion Design & Merchandising includes art historians, CAD specialists, designers, fiber artists, merchandising specialists, painters, and sculptors.
 The department also draws on practicing professionals as adjunct professors for specialized coursework and for critique of student work.